Instructor: Ali Kaveh Aeenehzodaee

 Instructor: Professor Julia Jorati

-Julia Jorati is an assistant professor in the OSU philosophy department; she received her PhD from Yale University.
+Julia Jorati is an associate professor in the OSU philosophy department; she received her PhD from Yale University.
 Her research focuses on early modern European philosophy, but she teaches a wide variety of philosophy courses including a class on philosophy of religion and a class on death and the meaning of life.
 Julia is one of the people who came up with the idea for this summer camp and she is looking forward to discussing philosophy with camp participants.

 Guest Lecturer: Professor Eric MacGilvray